wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 I began 2014 with the same trend I had in the previous two years: I would hire good people even if we didn't have projects to put them on.
 Coming out of Q1 2014, I had to stop this immediately.
-While we had built up a great team the weight of that payroll and our lack of cashflow at the time was at a breaking point where I could no longer cover the difference by taking myself off salary.
+While we had built up a great team, the weight of that payroll and our lack of cashflow at the time was at a breaking point where I could no longer cover the difference by taking myself off salary.
 Since then I have been very conservative with hiring.
 Unfortunately we actually missed out on some